odoo/documentation/index.rst

 Accounting Memento For Entrepreneurs
 ====================================

-.. rst-class:: intro-list
+.. h:div:: intro-list

    .. rst-class:: intro-p-l

    The **Profit and Loss** (P&L) report shows the performance of the company over a specific period (usually the current year).

    * .. rst-class:: intro-gross-profit

      The **Gross Profit** equals the revenues from sales minus the cost of goods sold.

    * .. rst-class:: intro-opex

      **Operating Expenses** (OPEX) include administration, sales and R&D salaries as well as rent and utilities, miscellaneous costs, insurances, … anything beyond the costs of products sold.

    .. rst-class:: intro-balance

    The **Balance Sheet** is a snapshot of the company's finances at a specific date (as opposed to the Profit and Loss which is an analysis over a period)

    * .. rst-class:: intro-assets

      **Assets** represent the company's wealth, things it owns.
 Fixed assets includes building and offices, current assets include bank accounts and cash.
 A client owing money is an asset.
 An employee is not an asset.

    * .. rst-class:: intro-liabilities

      **Liabilities** are obligations from past events that the company will have to pay in the future (utility bills, debts, unpaid suppliers).

    * .. rst-class:: intro-equity

      **Equity** is the amount of the funds contributed by the owners (founders or shareholders) plus previously retained earnings (or losses).

 .. h:div:: force-right accounts-table